Happiness seems like a simple idea until you consider that this single word covers concepts as diverse as quiet contentment and ecstatic joy.

 Some psychologists explain this phenomenon as a survival mechanism.
 It’s nice to feel good, but our feelings are more influenced by the bad moments, so that we pay attention, and avoid this pain in the future.

-This phenomenon could also be linked to a disposition towards negative thinking rather than positive.
+This phenomenon could also be linked to a disposition toward negative thinking rather than positive.
+That disposition may be stronger in times of high anxiety, depression, and conflict.

 Whatever the reason, there are things we can do to tip the happiness equation in our favor.